 As for publishing, feedbacks from editors and readers are the challenge.
 We can write anything we want, but in the end, it is their opinions that mold us and help to define us as a writer.

 Before writing novels, you actually started out by writing some short stories, in English, which was being published in Australia.
 What’s the story behind this?

-Winna: It was like an online community where readers and writers gather and I was lucky to have a few of my stories published there, and be given feedbacks by the readers.
-At first I participated just for fun, and I wrote a short story Pink or Black about a pair of teenage twins.
+Winna: It was like an online community where readers and writers gather and I was lucky to have a few of my stories published there and be given feedback by the readers.
+At first, I participated just for fun, and I wrote a short story Pink or Black about a pair of teenage twins.
 I tried to send it out, and surprisingly, it got published!
 Another story, Bus Driver’s Wife, was also being published there.
-That was the starting point of my writing passion, when I realised that I loved to write and would like to continue doing so.
+That was the starting point of my writing passion when I realized that I loved to write and would like to continue doing so.